solids4foam/solids4foam/applications/scripts/README.md

 }
 ```

-Note: In case of FSI simulation, this change is performed only on `fvSchemes` which refers to solid and is located in `system/solid/fvSchemes`.
+Note: In fluid-solid interaction cases, this change is performed only on `fvSchemes,` which refers to solid and is located in `system/solid/fvSchemes`.

-__10.__ In case the `force.gnuplot` script is found, path to the `force.dat` file is changed. `force.dat` is an output file generated by the `forces` function object.
+__10.__ In case the `force.gnuplot` script is found, the path to the `force.dat` file is changed. `force.dat` is an output file generated by the `forces` function object.
 When `foam-extend` is used, it is located in the `forces/0/` directory; otherwise it is located in `postProcessing/fluid/forces/0/`:

 ```bash
 plot [0.1:] "< sed s/[\\(\\)]//g forces/0/forces.dat" u 1:2 w l